 - Nicodemus in The Dresden Files.
 He's one of the few villains who has so far remained unconnected with the Black Council.

 - The New Jedi Order has several of these, which makes sense when one considers that the series is largely composed of linked duologies and trilogies that together tell a Myth Arc.
-The most prominent are Shedao Shai from the Dark Tide duology and Lord Nyax from the Enemy Lines duology (each holding down their own half of the story arc), and B'Shith Vorrik from the Force Heretic trilogy.
+The most prominent are Shedao Shai from the Dark Tide duology, Lord Nyax and Czulkang Lah from the Enemy Lines duology (each holding down their own half of the story arc), and B'Shith Vorrik from the Force Heretic trilogy.

 - The Artemis Fowl series has one every second book.
 There's Artemis himself in the first book, John Spiro in book 3, Leo Abbot in book 5, and Turnball Root in book 7.
 Opal Koboi is a recurring villain in the other books, though she's part of a Big Bad Duumvirate with Briar Cudgeon in book 2.

 - Daughter of the Lioness has Bronau as the main antagonist for the first book.
 His recklessness first indirectly endangers the Balitangs (and makes their exile among the raka less easy thanks to his flagrant racism), then through his smugly inept plan to seize the throne through Sarai.
 Book two is about the wider rebellion throughout the Isles.

 - Buffy the Vampire Slayer: This show is famous for having one Big Bad per seasonal arc: the Master, Angelus, Mayor Wilkins, Adam, Glory, the Trio, and the First Evil.

 - Almost every season of Dexter has involved some kind of Arc Villain; the Ice Truck Killer in the first season and the Trinity Killer in the fourth season are the two that fit this trope the best.

 - Nimueh from the first series of Merlin.